 When you compare this new course to the original, you will see that they are not exact duplicates.
 You may need to adjust some elements of the course, such as the Blocks on the course main page and other settings like Completion tracking.
 Otherwise, the Grades should be the same and all of the Activities and Resources should be the same.
 You may need to adjust due dates or references to dates used in the previous course.
 If you have any External Tool activities, like Turnitin, then those will need to be re-set up.

 If your course uses video or audio hosted in ShareStream, you will need to copy those media assets.
 Follow this guide to learn how to copy your media assets.

-Alert: All external tools, like Turnitin, VitalSource, VoiceThread, etc. need to be re-set.
+Alert: All external tools, like Turnitin, VitalSource, VoiceThread, etc. need to be re-set after each copy.

 Alert: Do you have any ShareStream videos?
 If so, you need to copy them from the previous course into this course.
 You can do that by clicking on the Pick-N-Play link.
 Then, click on Copy.